nens/threedi-docs/source/f_problem_solving.rst

 - If you have access to the organisation to which the model belongs

-- If the model is available on API v3 (https://docs.3di.live/d_api.html#api-v3) Please contact the service desk if you need assistance.
+- If the model is available on API v3 (https://docs.3di.live/d_api.html#api-v3) Please contact the :ref:`servicedesk` if you need assistance.

 - If the schematisation has a 3Di model.
-Go to management.3di.live, search for your schematisation and check out the details page.
+Go to `management.3di.live <https://management.3di.live>`_, search for your schematisation and check out the details page.

 Connecting to the 3Di API
 -------------------------